Deb Andraca: Political career

 In December 2019, she announced she would be a candidate for Wisconsin State Assembly, challenging 14-year incumbent Jim Ott.
 In her 2020 election campaign, she described her experience as a teacher conducting a lockdown drill with a group of third graders as motivation.
 She asserted that years of correspondence and meeting requests with Ott had been ignored as she sought to communicate her concerns to her state representative.

 Ott was seeking his 8th term in what had been a traditionally safe Republican district—Ott had won his re-election in 2012 and 2014 with more than 60% of the vote, and faced no opponent in 2016.
 Following the election of Donald Trump, however, suburban districts—like the 23rd—began to shift away from the Republican Party.
 In 2018, Ott managed only 52% of the general election vote.
 As a result of the movement in suburbs, Ott was a top target for Democrats in 2020, and Andraca reported strong fundraising success in the first half of 2020.
 Andraca was also assisted by Emerge Wisconsin, an organization which recruits, trains, and supports Democratic women running for office in Wisconsin.

 Andraca was one of several candidates who dealt with death threats during the 2020 election.
 She sought a restraining order against a man who said he wanted her to be shot, but the request was denied due to lack of evidence implying an imminent threat.
 She also had to stop using her personal cell phone after her number was released on mailers distributed by the conservative political action committee Wisconsin Manufacturers & Commerce.

 In the general election, Andraca defeated Ott, taking 51.5% of the vote.
 She was one of only two candidates in Wisconsin to defeat an incumbent in the 2020 general election.

+In 2025, Andraca handed out Valentines on Valentine's Day to all members of the legislature as a sign of bipartisanship.
+She cited experience of doing something similar in her former 3rd grade classes.